ULTRA-VAGUE/Sunshine_Calc/README.md

 Please note that you need to enter an integer in the entry field.
 If you enter a non-integer value, an error message box will pop up. 🚫

-By automating the port calculation process, Sunshine Calc helps you set up your gameserver applications more efficiently, reducing the margin for error and saving you valuable time.  👏
+By automating the port calculation process, Sunshine Calc helps you set up your server more efficiently, reducing the margin for error and saving you valuable time.  👏